nuejs/nue/packages/nuejs.org/vision/index.md

 ```

 ## Phase 2: Redefine Design Engineering
 Building a new theme shouldn’t require 40,000+ lines of TSX.
-The current ecosystem forces developers into rigid, bloated workflows that resist creativity and efficiency.
+Development should not be forced into rigid, bloated workflows that resist creativity and precision.

 ![Image: TSX bloat vs. Nue simplicity]

-Nue’s next step is true design engineering.
-Themes become adjustable through settings or light CSS tweaks, letting you shift from minimalist layouts to functional designs or vibrant styles with ease.
+Nue’s next step is to unlock design engineering.
+Themes become simple systems, letting you shift from Miesian layouts to Ramsian design with ease.
 This arrives later:

 ```sh
 nue create startup --design rams